cisco/mindmeld/docs/source/userguide/entity_resolver.rst

 Run the Entity Resolver
 -----------------------

-Once all of the Entity Mapping files are generated, you can train the resolver as follows.
+Once all of the Entity Mapping files are generated, it will be trained and used as part of the NLP pipeline.
+Using :meth:`nlp.build()` will fit the resolver and :meth:`nlp.process()` will include the resolved entities in the result.
+To try out the resolver as a stand alone component, you can train it as shown below.

 .. code-block:: python